Exploring Sapa, Vietnam: 10 Best Things to Do in 2024 for Travelers

 These hills offer breathtaking views when thousands of cherry apricot trees bloom brilliantly

-4.5 Unwind at Silver Waterfall and Love Waterfall
+4.6 Unwind at Silver Waterfall and Love Waterfall

-• Silver Waterfall (Thác Bạc): Silver Waterfall, located about 12 km from Sapa town along the O Quy Ho Pass, is one of the most popular attractions in the area.
+• Silver Waterfall (Thác Bạc): Located about 12 km from Sapa town along the O Quy Ho Pass, is one of the most popular attractions in the area.
 This stunning waterfall cascades from a height of over 200 meters, creating a spectacular silver-like appearance as the water glistens in the sunlight.
 The waterfall is easily accessible via a scenic drive through the Hoang Lien Son mountain range, which offers breathtaking views along the way.

 Bac waterfall sapa